techspaceco/officernd-api/README.md

 Unofficial [OfficeRnD](https://officernd.com) Version 1 - OpenAPI 3 specification.

 The [OfficeRnD Public API](https://developer.officernd.com) is designed to let 3rd party applications communicate with the core [OfficeRnD](https://officernd.com) platform.
-Unfortunatly the developer documentation is provided as-is, in HTML, without a specification.
+Unfortunately the developer documentation is provided as-is, in HTML, without a specification.

 This unofficial specification is provided for all your code generation needs.